 Gravity filters.
 A gravity filter consists of a reservoir and an inline filter that empties through a hose that you can use to fill your water bottle.
 Similar to a pump, these are bulky and require cleaning, but in this case, gravity does the work for you.
 These are great for large groups.

-Regardless of the filter you choose, you need to read the label to know what it can actually filter out.
+From the Field Lab: Regardless of the filter you choose, you need to read the label to know what it can actually filter out.
 Viruses are much smaller than bacteria and protozoa, and might not be captured depending on the filter.
-If that is the case, you might need to include a secondary method, like a chemical, to really purify your water.
+If you are in an area where this might be a concern, you need to include a secondary method, like a chemical, to really purify your water.

 Chemical purification